 In addition, Pathoplexus is purposefully complimentary to INSDC-member databases, as all data in Pathoplexus eventually goes to INSDC.
 For Open Data submitted to Pathoplexus, this means Pathoplexus can be used as simply another way to send data to INSDC, as it is passed on immediately.
 For Restricted-Use Data submitted to Pathoplexus, Pathoplexus serves as a ‘temporary protected home’ before it eventually becomes Open.

 What is Pathoplexus doing about issues around pathogen access and benefits?
 While developing Pathoplexus, the issue of countries and regions sharing sequences but not receiving an equitable share of the benefit that can be derived from those sequences (e.g. vaccines), was a topic we discussed deeply.
 This is also a topic that’s currently under debate globally, with efforts to develop pathogen access and benefits sharing (“PABS”) agreements.
-After much consideration, we don’t feel a singular database is the the place to try and fix this inequity - but we do want to be part of the eventual solution.
+After much consideration, we don’t feel a singular database is the place to try and fix this inequity - but we do want to be part of the eventual solution.
 This is why we commit to adhering to future consensus-driven international PABS agreements.

 How can I try Pathoplexus out?
 If you don’t have sequences to upload for the pathogens we currently support - or just want to try out Pathoplexus before deciding if you want to use it - you can always use our Demo Instance!
 Our Demo Instance works just like the ‘real’ Pathoplexus, but is wiped regularly and no data is sent onward to INSDC.